crash-g/bottino/INSTRUCTIONS.md

 # Instructions

-For every chat/group the bot is used in, it keeps a separate list of expenses.
+For every chat/group the bot is used in, it keeps a separate list of expenses, participants and groups.
 The participants of such expenses may or may not be chat/group members.

-The bot supports the following list of commands:
+The bot supports the following commands:

+**commands to manage expenses**:

 - `/expense` or `/e`: register a new expense
 - `/balance`: show the current balance